-Overconsumption of starchy vegetables is also avoided on the keto diet.
+Overconsumption of starchy vegetables is also avoided on the keto healthy diet.
 On the other hand, non-starchy vegetables are recommended such spinach, Brussels sprouts or kale.
 According to the recent researches, it has been suggested that eating such foods is directly associated with a reduction in the risk of developing cancer and heart disease.
 Furthermore, low-carb vegetables are a good substitution for other high-carb foods.

 We all know that the popularity of avocados has increased over recent years with a lot of considering that is a superfood alongside kale.
 Along with the fact that it is containing several vital vitamins, avocados contain potassium too.
 It is also thought that the consumption of foods rich in potassium also assist in the body’s transition into ketosis.